michaelknigge/spf-editor/README.md

 As we've got the permission to distribute SPF/SE for free, we can also make a valid serial number available.
 You can use the serial number **50101185**.

+# SPF/SE 4.5
+For nostalgica there is a SPF/SE 4.5 available.
+See the [binaries](binaries) directory.

+To make the SPF/SE 4.5 release a full working release, you need a serial number.
+As we've got the permission to distribute SPF/SE for free, we can also make a valid serial number available.
+You can use the serial number **30101185** (yes, the serial number for version 3.5 works with 4.5, too).

 # SPF/SE 4.0
 For nostalgica there is a SPF/SE 4.0 available.
 See the [binaries](binaries) directory.